 top of page

-Ms. Feeney studied at The Juilliard School, where she was featured as Tytania in A Midsummer Night’s Dream and Constance in Dialogues of the Carmelites with the Juilliard Opera Center, a performance which for New York Time's critic Ann Midget noted Ms. Feeney for a "sweetness of tone" and "top notes like a golden bell".
-While a student at Juilliard, Ms. Feeney took first place in the New York district and was a semi-finalist in the Metropolitan Opera National Council Auditions, with additional awards from the Licia-Albanese Puccini Foundation, George London Foundation, and Koussevitsky Foundation.
+Greta Feeney is an American opera singer and recitalist praised by audiences and critics alike for her uniquely beautiful vocal timbre, impeccable musicianship, and compelling stage presence.
+Ms. Feeney made her international concert debut at the age of 21 with the Singapore Symphony Orchestra (Gabriel and Eve in Haydn’s Creation), and her professional operatic debut at the age of 24 with the San Francisco Opera (Jano in Jenůfa).
+As a young artist with The Juilliard Opera Center, Ms. Feeney was featured as Tytania in A Midsummer Night’s Dream and Constance in Dialogues of the Carmelites.
+Of the latter, New York Times critic Ann Midget noted Ms. Feeney's "artless sweetness of tone" and "top notes like a golden bell."
+On the competition circuit, Ms. Feeney took first place in the New York district and was a semi-finalist in the Metropolitan Opera National Council Auditions, with additional awards from the Licia-Albanese Puccini Foundation, George London Foundation, and Koussevitsky Foundation.

 bottom of page